Brent-W-Anderson/ESSENCE/README.md

 #### - allow jumping in the middle of a ledge bump.

 #### - allow AxisArrows to drag objects around the scene.

-#### - zooming in should look at the top of the player, not the center.

 #### - split up PlayerMovement component more. -- start with key-bindings, since mouse-bindings are done.